Electoral fusion in the United States: New York

 As of 2023, to obtain or maintain automatic ballot access, a party's candidate for Governor in midterm election years or President in presidential years must receive either 130,000 votes or 2% of votes cast (whichever is greater) on that party's line.

 Other parties, such as the Libertarian Party of New York and the Green Party of New York, have sought ballot access by first getting a gubernatorial candidate on the ballot via petition (by collecting 45,000 valid signatures of registered voters), and then by getting 130,000 votes for that candidate on their line.
 As a general rule, neither party uses electoral fusion, and both rely on their own candidates.
 The Green Party, which had first achieved ballot status in 1998, failed to gain 50,000 votes (then the requirement) and also lost its ballot status in 2002, but regained its line when the 2010 election results were certified.
 In 2018, Larry Sharpe, the Libertarian Party candidate for governor in New York, received over 90,000 votes, giving the party ballot status for the first time in its history.

 In July 2019, the New York Legislature passed a budget bill that included the creation of a Public Campaign Financing Commission, which was given authority to investigate and create rules for public financing of campaigns.
 The Conservative Party of New York and the Working Families Party each filed lawsuits against the state in response, alleging that the commission was a disguised attempt to end fusion voting and thus the existence of New York's third parties.

+The 2021 New York City Democratic mayoral primary was the city's first mayoral primary to implement ranked-choice voting, allowing voters to rank up to five candidates.
+In the 2025 Democratic mayoral primary, Brad Lander and eventual nominee Zohran Mandani cross-endorsed each other for second place.
+Mamdani would also cross-endorse with Michael Blake a few days later.
+In the general election, Mamdani would appear on the ballot both as the Democratic candidate and the candidate for the Working Families Party.
+Due to the votes from Working Families, Mamdani reached a majority in the first round.